Danktuary/vuepress-theme-yuu/README.md

 # Yuu

 A VuePress theme that supports multiple color themes and some other useful features.
-Heavily based off of the default VuePress theme.
+Extended upon the default VuePress theme with some adjustments.

 ## Installation